Stabilizing the Q-Gradient Field for Policy Smoothness in Actor-Critic Methods: : Policy-Aware Value-field Equalization

 where $\delta > 0$ defines the minimum required sharpness.
 To ensure computational efficiency, we employ Hutchinson's trace estimator with random Rademacher vectors $v$.
 Note that we utilize SiLU activation in the critic to ensure $C^2$ continuity for valid Hessian computation.

-\paragraph{Formal Justification.} This regularizer explicitly targets the denominator $\mu$ in the Lipschitz bound $L \le M/\mu$.
-By penalizing projected curvature values $v^\top \Haa{s,a} v$ that exceed $-\delta$, this objective stochastically enforces the spectral constraint $\lambda_{\max}(\Haa{\cdot}) \le -\delta$.
-This prevents the maximum eigenvalue from approaching zero, guaranteeing that the inverse Hessian norm remains bounded and precluding sensitivity explosion.
+\paragraph{Formal Justification.} This regularizer explicitly targets the denominator $\mu$ of the bound.
+By penalizing projected curvature values $v^\top \Haa{s,a} v$ that exceed $-\delta$, this objective incentivizes concavity via Hutchinson's trace estimator, which controls the trace rather than individual eigenvalues.
+This encourages the maximum eigenvalue to remain negative, helping to keep the inverse Hessian norm bounded and reducing sensitivity.